vigetlabs/sxsw-learn-react/lessons/4-events-and-state.md

 }
 ```

-That's it!
 Whenever the button is clicked, the `Note` component will handle the
 specific implementation details of responding to the user's interaction, then
 communicate the important information via the `onDelete` callback function.